madhunivi77/Scam-Tracker-/README.md

 **User Testing:**

-After the installlation and set up users can create their account with any dummy values if haven't already and log in to the Scam Tracker.
+After the installation and set up, users can create their account with any dummy values if haven't already and log in to Scam Tracker.

 Then they can report the scam, search for authorities or prevention tips to check the usability.

+Test credentials -
+   user email: bob@gmail.com
+   password:   bobisthebest